-Mary Berry's latest cookbook , Classic, is a Mezza fan's dream come true.
-Featuring all of Mary's recipes for the kind of classic recipes you've always wanted to know how to make, it will teach you her tips and tricks for mastering everything from the perfect lasagne to showstopping bakes.
+Mary Berry’s timeless cookbook Classic is a dream come true.
+Featuring all of Mary’s recipes for the kind of classic recipes you’ve always wanted to know how to make, it will teach you her tips and tricks for mastering everything from the perfect lasagne to showstopping bakes.

 There’s nobody The Happy Foodie relies on more to help us master a classic than Mary Berry so we couldn’t wait to getting cooking from Classic.
 Find out how we got on…

 Who: Lottie Huckle, Marketing Manager, Ebury

 What I thought: I had big plans for cooking from Classic.
 I was going to present a whole menu to my family: Mary’s Classic Lasagne followed by her Steamed Syrup Sponge, a dessert my sister and I used to go nuts over when we were kids.
 Then a dreaded bout of February flu hit and I couldn’t bring myself to crawl out of bed, let alone cook a feast for six.
 The meal was cancelled and I was sad not to be eating from Classic, a cookbook that is so beautifully presented it almost leads you by the hand to your kitchen, ready to cook.